oboehmer/dnac-template-as-code/README.md

 #### 5. Notification

-Pipeline results are sent to a WebEx Teams room (in master) or to the person pushing the change (non-master), these settings are controlled through config.yaml files.
+Pipeline results are sent to a WebEx Teams room (in main) or to the person pushing the change (non-main), these settings are controlled through config.yaml files.
 The notifcation also includes the results of the preview template as well as the log.html created during the previous testing step.